- Offense starts on the 40-yard line.

 - Players must remain on their sideline during the game.

-- Players and coaches respect the teams that are playing.
+- Players and coaches shall respect the teams that are playing.
 Do not warm-up on their sideline.

 - Please police your own sidelines keeping players back during the game and clean up all trash after your game.